AndReGeist/wandb_cluster/README.md

 sbatch sb_arr_altered.sh python3 <simulation-file-name> -statefile=simstate.state
 ```
 If the simulation does not finish in time it will be followed by the next array task, which picks up right at where the simulation left (by reading in "simstate.state").

+**Running SLURM job arrays using GPU and CUDA**
+The file `sb_gpu_arr.sh` illustrates how to use the [RWTH cluster with CUDA](https://help.itc.rwth-aachen.de/service/rhr4fjjutttf/article/85966da9155f4042877b536fa494b489/).
+Make sure that the correct conda environement is being used and that the ML library installed in this environment is compatible with the specified CUDA version.

+Helpful console commands:
+- List CUDA version available on cluster: `module spider CUDA`
+- Check CUDA version: `nvcc --version`
+- Find CUDA path: `$CUDA_ROOT`

 ## Handy tricks
 - The python-fire library automatically generates command line interfaces (CLIs) from python objects, e.g. assume you have a Python file "main.py"...